dipakshinde-art/RodanField/README.md

 Before going to start with our project I would like to thank Masai school for that Wonderful opportunity providing to us.
 We have tried our level best to make use of our skill and knowledge for journey At Masai School to come up with our first project.

-## Acknowledgements

- Before going to start with our project I would like to thank Masai school for that Wonderful opportunity providing to us.
-We have tried our level best to make use of our skill and knowledge for journey At Masai School to come up with our first project.

-## Appendix

-Tech Stacks …
+## Tech Stacks

-HTML : 80.70%
+- HTML
-CSS : 12.8%
+- CSS
-JavaScript : 7%
+- JavaScript

 ## Authors

-Team Member …
+Team Member
-1.Jitendra Sharma
+- Jitendra Sharma
-2.mohd faizan
+- mohd faizan
-3.Swapnil Vijay Ramteke
+- Swapnil Vijay Ramteke
-4.Md Ramiz raja
+- Md Ramiz raja
-5.Dipak Shantaram Shinde
+- Dipak Shantaram Shinde

 ## Contributing

-Dipak Shinde
+ - Dipak Shinde

 https://www.linkedin.com/in/dipak-shinde-2857461b6/